Turn your Dream Admit into Reality

 What to Consider When Choosing an MFin Program

-These are especially important if you're looking into top executive MFin schools in Canada or schools that specialize in working with international students.
+This is especially important if you're checking out top executive MFin schools in Canada or applying as an international student.

 Comparison Table: Top MFin Programs in Canada